ManticoreGamesInc/platform-documentation/src/tutorials/persistent_storage_tutorial.md

 Persistent Player Storage is available under the namespace called **Storage**.
 The available built-in Lua calls are:

 * `Storage.GetPlayerData(Player)`
-    * returns a table
+    * Returns a table
-    * is server-only
+    * Is server-only
 * `Storage.SetPlayerData(Player, table)`
-    * is server-only
+    * Is server-only

 All successfully stored data in preview mode can be viewed in your computer's File Explorer in `Saved/Maps/your_map_name/Storage/`.
 This data is just for debugging purposes and does not get uploaded to Core servers.